 Another critical aspect of a competitive Bay Area college application is excellence in an extracurricular field.
 There are two ways to demonstrate excellence:

-If you are engaged in a competition style event such as DECA, FBLA, or debate (among many others), try to win awards at the state or national level.
+If you are engaged in a competition style event such as DECA, FBLA, or debate (among many others), try to win!
+Awards at the state or national level differentiate you.
 Remember, you are competing with countless students around the country and world who participated in the same events as you.
 To show selective colleges why you deserve one of their limited spots, you must demonstrate you are truly one of the best in your field (i.e. compete at the state and national level).
 If you choose to be entrepreneurial and start your own club/non-profit/business, you must show excellence through impact.
-For example, if cooking is your passion and you created a cooking club at school, have some solid numbers to show your impact.
+For example, if you created a cooking club at school, have some solid numbers to show your impact.
 Did you do X number of workshops or grow the club from 5 members your freshman year to 50 your senior year?

 Specific, concrete, or tangible numbers help demonstrate your impact on your environment and can tell colleges what kind of student you may be on their campus.